33 Travel Hacks That Make Summer Vacation a Total Breeze

-Set up a price alert app months in advance
+Set up a price alert app months in advance.

-Use the 24-hour rule
+Use the 24-hour rule.

 If you want an impromptu trip, go ahead and book your flight with the best rate you can find.
 But get this: if you find a better price within 24 hours, you can cancel your reservation and get a full refund without any “booking fees.”
 It’s a federal rule.
 And some airlines, like American, will even let you cancel if you’ve booked just two days in advance of your flight.

-Roll your clothes
+Roll your clothes.

 If you’re not doing this already, you’re wasting a lot of valuable real estate in your suitcase.
 Always roll and layer, never fold and stack, and you’ll double your wardrobe for your next cross-country outing.
 It’s a total space saver.

-Scan your passport
+Scan your passport.

 Here’s something experienced globetrotters know: if you can scan your most important documents and email them to your phone, they’ll be much easier to replace than if you hadn’t.
 And yes, we’re talking about your passport.

-Refill travel-size toiletries
+Refill travel-size toiletries.

-Protect your cables and cords with pen springs
+Protect your cables and cords with pen springs.

-We live in a world where we need to be connected constantly.
+We live in a world where we all need to be connected constantly.
 So when you can’t charge your phone or your laptop because the cords are too frayed, you’ve got a problem.
-You can stop the problem before it starts with something as simple as a pen spring.
+You can stop the problem before it starts, though, with something as simple as a pen spring.
 Just pry open a regular retractable pen, pop out the spring, and wrap it around your cord or cable.

-Get the seat you want
+Score the seat you want.

 Nothing ruins a flight like being stuck in a middle seat, or being too close (or far) from the bathroom.
 Don’t let it happen to you.
 Use a seating app like Seat Guru to guarantee the perfect seat placement.
 If you’re traveling with a partner and want some extra leg room (without paying for first class), book the window and aisle seats.
 Even single riders want to avoid the middle if they can help it, and if your row is their only option, they’ll happily trade so you can sit together.
 On a related note, here’s The Best Seat on Any Airplane.

-Book your flight with a private browser
+Book your flight in Incognito.

-Bring an empty water bottle
+Bring an empty water bottle.